jborean93/ProcessEx/docs/en-US/Start-ProcessEx.md

 ```

 ### -WorkingDirectory
-The working directory to set for the new process, defaults to the current process working dir if not defined.
+The working directory to set for the new process, defaults to the current filesystem location of the PowerShell process if not defined.

 ```yaml
 Type: String